JuiceRO2k/vrp_tickets/README.md

 ----------------------------------------------

 If u create a ticket and leave, the script will automaticly remove your ticket.

+And obviusly, the counter will go down :)

 Also if a staff member doesn't take your ticket, then it will be automaticly deleted and a message will pop up.

 !!!
 READ THIS !!!